Snapdragon 855: phones list, specs, and 5G speeds

-The Snapdragon 855 chipset from Qualcomm is ushering in a decade of 5G speeds and it's expected to be in a majority of the Android flagship phones in 2019.
-In fact, we'd detail seven Android phones that will likely use the Snapdragon 855 chip.
+The Snapdragon 855 chipset from Qualcomm is ushering in a decade of 5G speeds and it's expected to be in a majority of the Android flagship phones launching in 2019.
+In fact, we've listed seven Android phones that will likely use the Snapdragon 855 chip.

-The new chipset was unveiled at the Snapdragon Summit in Hawaii as a means to catch up to Apple's impressive A12 Bionic chips.
-Qualcomm is promising twice the performance over a 7nm competitor – obviously referring to the iPhone XS chip.
+The new chipset was unveiled at the Snapdragon Summit in Hawaii as an improvement to catch up to Apple's impressive A12 Bionic chips.
+Qualcomm is promising its chip will achieve twice the performance over an unnamed 7nm competitor – obviously referring to the iPhone XS chip.

-The Snapdragon 855 chip platform goes hand-in-hand with the first 5G smartphone today.
-This 5G phone is a reference design meant to provide a roadmap for companies to use Qualcomm's technology.
+The Snapdragon 855 chip platform goes hand-in-hand with the first 5G smartphone revealed today.
+This 5G phone is a reference design meant to provide a roadmap for companies to use Qualcomm's technology, though, not a commercial model.
 You won't be able to buy it, but it's very telling of what's to come in the future from Samsung, OnePlus and other companies.

 Here's what we know on day one of the Snapdragon Summit.